 These light and fluffy gluten-free muffins celebrate the best of Spring -- strawberries and rhubarb!
+They have the most amazing texture, are packed with juicy strawberries & rhubarb and topped with the yummiest cinnamon sugar crumble!

-This recipes was actually based on the Rhubarb Coffee Cake I grew up enjoying and which has become a family favorite here too!
+The recipe is based on the Rhubarb Coffee Cake I grew up enjoying and which has become a family favorite here too!

 But sometimes a muffin is just easier to eat, share or even store so I adapted the recipe to muffins and added strawberries for some extra juicy flavor.